 Rotational Grazing A livestock management practice that involves moving animals through multiple pastures, of which, one pasture is grazed, while the other pastures rest, allowing plants to recover between grazing.

-Sacrifice area Also called ‘sacrifice zones’.
+Sacrifice area A portion of a property that is designated for heavy utilization, such as a feeding area during drought or a staging area for shipping, as a means of sparing the rest of the property from these activities.
+Also called ‘sacrifice zones’.

 Seasonal grazing When grazing restricted to a portion of the year.